What Happens When Your LDL Cholesterol Levels Are Too High

 Affects Your Endocrine System

-Hormones may have an effect on your cholesterol levels.
+Hormones may affect your cholesterol levels.
 During a woman’s menstrual cycle, HDL cholesterol levels rise and LDL levels decrease.
 Furthermore, estrogen levels rise.

 When your body has too much LDL cholesterol, it can build up and harden your arteries.
 This is called atherosclerosis.
 Since your blood can’t flow freely, your heart has to work harder.